Introduction

 Account and Scenario dimensions support Member Formula.
 To learn more about this feature, refer to Kepion Modeler Guide on Dimension Member formatting.
 You can define a Dimension Member’s format when Member Formula is enabled.

-There are three options you can choose from: Currency, Standard, and Percent.
+There are three Format options you can choose from: Currency, Standard, and Percent.
 In the example below, we define [Product GM %]’s format as Percent.

 Using MDX Rules